Second Seminole War: Zachary Taylor and the Battle of Lake Okeechobee

 Jesup now had a large army assembled, including volunteers from as far away as Missouri and Pennsylvania—so many men, in fact, that he had trouble feeding all of them.
 Jesup's plan was to sweep down the peninsula with multiple columns, pushing the Seminoles further south.
 General Joseph Marion Hernández led a column down the east coast.
 General Eustis took his column up the St. Johns River (southward).
 Colonel Zachary Taylor led a column from Fort Brooke into the middle of the state, and then southward between the Kissimmee River and the Peace River.
 Other commands cleared out the areas between the St. Johns and the Oklawaha River, between the Oklawaha and the Withlacoochee River, and along the Caloosahatchee River.
 A joint Army-Navy unit patrolled the lower east coast of Florida.
 Other troops patrolled the northern part of the territory to protect against Seminole raids.

 Colonel Taylor saw the first major action of the campaign.
 Leaving Fort Gardiner on the upper Kissimmee with 1,000 men on December 19, Taylor headed towards Lake Okeechobee.
 In the first two days out ninety Seminoles surrendered.
 On the third day Taylor stopped to build Fort Basinger, where he left his sick and enough men to guard the Seminoles that had surrendered.
 Three days later, on Christmas Day, 1837, Taylor's column caught up with the main body of the Seminoles on the north shore of Lake Okeechobee.

-The Seminoles led by Alligator, Sam Jones, and the recently escaped Coacoochee, were well positioned in a hammock surrounded by sawgrass.
+The Seminoles led by Halpatter Tustenuggee (Alligator]), Ar-pi-uck-i (Sam Jones), and the recently escaped Coacoochee, were well positioned in a hammock surrounded by sawgrass.
 The ground was thick mud, and sawgrass easily cuts and burns the skin.
 Taylor had about 800 men, while the Seminoles numbered less than 400.
 Taylor sent the Missouri volunteers in first.
 Colonel Richard Gentry, three other officers and more than twenty enlisted men were killed before the volunteers retreated.
 Next in were 200 soldiers of the 6th Infantry, who lost four officers and suffered nearly 40% casualties before they withdrew.
 Then it was the turn of the 4th Infantry, 160 men augmented by remnants of the 6th Infantry and the Missouri volunteers.
 This time the troops were able to drive the Seminoles from the hammock and towards the lake.
 Taylor then attacked their flank with his reserves, but the Seminoles were able to escape across the lake.
 Only about a dozen Seminoles had been killed in the battle.
 Nevertheless, the Battle of Lake Okeechobee was hailed as a great victory for Taylor and the Army.